Westward ho! Adding Context to Travel

 Music: Ghost Riders in the Sky, performed by Sons of the Pioneers

-Sons of the Pioneers were my grandfather’s favorite western music group, and this, along with Tumbling Tumbleweeds, was his favorite western song.
+Sons of the Pioneers were my grandfather’s favorite western music group, and this, along with Tumbling Tumbleweeds, was his favorite song of the American West.
 I still have one of their old records in the attic, but nothing to play it on.

 Music: I’m An Old Cowhand, performed by Bing Crosby

-This old song was one that my grandparents knew.
+This old Western song was one that my grandparents knew.
 It’s more humorous than authentic, I think.

 Psalm 8 (KJV)